0xNana/0xNana/README.md

 Shipping:
 - vecta.trade — mobile-first perps terminal for the Global South

-Zama Developer Program Contributor.
-RISE ecosystem contributor
+Zama & Rise ecosystem contributor

 Previously: community, product and QA contributor at Composable and Picasso Network — grew community from 0 to 50k+ members.